Configure Single Sign On

 - Click the IDP certificate, for instance, the one you are generating or an existing one.

-- Navigate to Titan Web, and copy the Entity ID and the ACS URL from the SSO Auth screen.
+- Navigate to the Titan Dashboard, and copy the Entity ID and the Access URL from the SSO Auth screen.

 - Navigate to Salesforce, and paste the Entity ID and the ACS URL in the relevant fields.